trentlarson/endorser-docs/src/transactions.rst

-  @type                          always the type: "Offer" actionAccessibilityRequirement optional declaration of conditions for this offer; see "ActionAccessSpecification" table below (This is not currently part of schema.org specs on Offer.) description                    optional free-form explanation of conditions identifier                     optional identifier for this offer, which should be a full URI includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the item or service; see "itemOffered" table below offeredBy                      optional (but recommended for clarity) `{ identifier: "..." }` individual or org doing the offer, which is assumed to be the issuer if not supplied (and which the Endorser service will reject if a DID different from the issuer) recipient                      optional `{ identifier: "..." }` individual or organization if this is directly to an entity (as opposed to being part of an activity or project) validThrough                   optional time after which this offer is no longer available
+  @type                          always the type: "Offer" actionAccessibilityRequirement optional declaration of conditions for this offer; see "ActionAccessSpecification" table below (This is not currently part of schema.org specs on Offer.) description                    optional free-form explanation of conditions identifier                     optional identifier for this offer, which should be a full URI (If `lastClaimId` is provided then this is unnecessary because this shares the same ID.) includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the item or service; see "itemOffered" table below lastClaimId                    optional reference to the previous plan which is being edited by this one (This is typically assigned by the system but may be a hash or SAID.
+It is a pointer to the most recent edit, not the first record.) offeredBy                      optional (but recommended for clarity) `{ identifier: "..." }` individual or org doing the offer, which is assumed to be the issuer if not supplied (and which the Endorser service will reject if a DID different from the issuer) recipient                      optional `{ identifier: "..." }` individual or organization if this is directly to an entity (as opposed to being part of an activity or project) validThrough                   optional time after which this offer is no longer available